soulhotel/FF-ULTIMA/README.md

 <details><summary>The Hard Way</summary>

->
-For this method, all you need is Git and a Terminal.
-It's harder for the less technical of people, but truth be told, this is the real "Easy Way"..
-I made a tool called [gituserChrome](https://github.com/soulhotel/git-userChrome), it fully automates the Installation Process of any userChrome theme, handling user.js, restarts, backing up existing chrome, etc..
-By pasting one command (with the source of the theme attached) in terminal, you can fully install and update FF Ultima.
+###### 🛈 For this method, all you need is Git and a Terminal.
+It's harder for the less technical of people 🛈

+- This automated tool requires no download.
+It runs by fetching [gituserChrome](https://github.com/soulhotel/git-userChrome)
+- Locates all profile folders and allows you to specify which one to install FF Ultima to
+- It renames any present chrome/ folder to /chrome.old, then uses git to install the theme to a new chrome/ folder
+- It also handles moving user.js, specifying which firefox to restart, and user.js removal
-- To Install FF Ultima - copy/paste the command for your operating system.
+- To Install FF Ultima - copy/paste the command for your operating system

 ###### LINUX ([BASH SCRIPT](https://github.com/soulhotel/git-userChrome)):
 ```
 bash <(curl -s https://raw.githubusercontent.com/soulhotel/git-userChrome/main/gituserChrome.sh)